 With the sawtill removed and placed nearby to serve as an independent toolchest dedicated to saws, the second tray normally resides in the forward position so I can see and access all the tools in the lid, the first tray, and this middle tray without moving anything.
 I will present the sawtill to you in a future post

 As you can see, this tray contains 13 planes, (I like planes and use them a lot), including a 48mm mame plane, 60mm, 65mm, and 70mm hiraganna, LN rabbet block plane w/nicker, and an LN skewed rabbet plane.
 Molding planes are stored in a separate chest of drawers.

-Japanese planes are more compact than their Western counterparts, as Gentle Readers no doubt noticed.
+Japanese planes are more compact than their Western counterparts, as Gentle Reader no doubt observed.
 I haven’t calculated the necessary volume, but it is certain 13 Bailey-style planes would not fit in the same space, and the weight would be triple.

 The third and lowest tray is deeper than the other two, and contains heavier and larger tools I don’t use as often, or tools I remove once at the beginning of a woodworking session and leave out all day.